sthbrx/sthbrx.github.io/content/blog/2023-03-23-when-a-date-breaks-booting-the-kernel.md

 There are some new entries here: notably `init/version*` and `usr/initramfs*`.
 Binary searching these files results in a single culprit: `usr/initramfs_data.cpio`.
 This is quite fitting, as the `.cpio` file is an archive defining a filesystem layout, [much like `.tar` files](https://docs.kernel.org/filesystems/ramfs-rootfs-initramfs.html?highlight=initramfs#why-cpio-rather-than-tar).
 This file is actually embedded into the kernel image, and loaded as a bare-bones shim filesystem when the user doesn't provide their own initramfs[^1].

 [^1]: initramfs, or initrd for the older format, are specific kinds of CPIO archives.
-They are intended to be loaded as the initial filesystem of a booted kernel, typically in preparation
+The initramfs is intended to be loaded as the initial filesystem of a booted kernel, typically in preparation for loading your normal root filesystem.
+It might contain modules necessary to mount the disk for example.

 So it would make sense that if the CPIO archive wasn't being rebuilt, then the initial filesystem wouldn't change.
 And it would make sense for the initial filesystem to be causing mount issues of the proper root disk filesystem.

 This just leaves the question of how `KBUILD_BUILD_TIMESTAMP` is breaking the CPIO archive.
-And it's around this time that a third developer Andrew I'd roped into this bug hunt pointed out that the generator script for this CPIO archive was passing the `KBUILD_BUILD_TIMESTAMP` to `date`.
+And it's around this time that a third developer, [Andrew](https://twitter.com/ajdlinux), who I'd roped into this bug hunt for having the (mis)fortune to sit next to me, pointed out that the generator script for this CPIO archive was passing the `KBUILD_BUILD_TIMESTAMP` to `date`.
 Whoop, we've found the murder weapon[^2]!

 [^2]: Hindsight again would suggest it was obvious to look here because it shows up when searching for `KBUILD_BUILD_TIMESTAMP`.
 I unfortunately wasn't familiar with the `usr/` source folder initially, and focused on the core kernel components too much earlier.
 Oh well, we found it eventually.